debajyoti-das0/PhishGuard/README.md

-# PhishNet-Transformer
+# PhishNet-Transformer (PhishGuard)

-A machine learning and Transformer-based phishing URL detection project using the **PhiUSIIL Phishing URL Dataset**.
+A machine learning, deep learning, and Transformer-based phishing URL detection project using the **PhiUSIIL Phishing URL Dataset**.

 ## Project Overview

 **PhishNet-Transformer** aims to build a phishing URL detection pipeline by transforming the raw PhiUSIIL dataset into clean, balanced, and correctly labeled datasets for:

 - Classic Machine Learning models
+- Deep Learning models (character/sequence-based)
 - DistilBERT Transformer-based classification

 The goal is to determine whether a URL is **phishing** or **legitimate**.

+Because the PhiUSIIL dataset is large (~235K URLs), it is well suited not just for classic feature-based ML but also for **deep learning models that learn directly from raw URL character sequences**, without relying on hand-engineered features.

 ## Dataset